 3.2.1.1.2 Guarantees

-The procuring entity may, if deemed appropriate and proportionate, on a case-by-case basis and subject to a risk analysis, require contractors to lodge a guarantee.
+The CA may, if deemed appropriate and proportionate, on a case-by-case basis and subject to a risk analysis, require contractors to lodge a guarantee.
 For example, in the case of works contracts, a performance guarantee may be required to assure the Commission that the contract will be properly fulfilled after provisional approval and payment of the balance, pending final acceptance.

 An example of this application is described by ocds_requirements_extension (example).